runtimeverification/haskell-backend/docs/2018-12-21-Function-Evaluation.md

 and complicated functions.

-First, a symbol is constructor-like if it is a constructor, a sort injection, or a "constructor modulo axioms" like Map.concat and Map.elem (not defined precisely here).
+First, a symbol is constructor-like if it is a constructor, a sort injection, or a "constructor modulo axioms" like `Map.concat` and `Map.elem` (not defined precisely here).

 ### Safe functions

-A function is safe if
+A function is safe if it meets one of the following criteria:

 1. The function is builtin and does not have axioms for non-builtin evaluation (e.g. `+Int`, but not `bitRangeInt` for the EVM semantics since it also has a non-builtin definition).
 1. The function evaluates (including the predicate) to either
-    * patterns without free variables (i.e. constant functions)
+    * a pattern without free variables (i.e. constant functions)
-    * patterns whose symbols are constructor-like (including `Map.concat and kseq`)
+    * a pattern whose symbols are either constructor-like (including `Map.concat` and `kseq`) or safe functions according to this definition.
-    * patterns whose symbols are either constructor-like or functions which are safe according to this definition.
+      The recursive occurrences of the function begin defined in the body should be assumed to be unsafe and unacceptable.

 Examples:
 * `+Int`, `.Map`